 Many factors can weaken your pelvic floor muscles, including the surgical removal of the prostate (radical prostatectomy) and conditions such as diabetes and an overactive bladder.

 You might benefit from doing Kegel exercises if you:

 - Have urinary or fecal incontinence

-- Dribble after urination — usually after you've left the bathroom
+- Dribble after urination — usually after you've left the toilet

 - Find the right muscles.
 To identify your pelvic floor muscles, stop urination in midstream or tighten the muscles that keep you from passing gas.
-These are your pelvic floor muscles.
-If you contract your pelvic floor muscles while looking in the mirror, the base of your penis will move closer to your abdomen and your testicles will rise.
+These maneuvers use your pelvic floor muscles.
+Once you've identified your pelvic floor muscles, you can do the exercises in any position, although you might find it easiest to do them lying down at first.

 - Maintain your focus.
 For best results, focus on tightening only your pelvic floor muscles.
 Be careful not to flex the muscles in your abdomen, thighs or buttocks.
 Avoid holding your breath.
 Instead, breathe freely during the exercises.

 - Repeat 3 times a day.
 Aim for at least three sets of 10 repetitions a day.

 Make Kegel exercises part of your daily routine.
 For example: